Direct access family law barristers.

 No. Legal aid family work has to be carried out through a legal aid contracted solicitor.
 If you may qualify for legal aid we will say so up front and point you toward a contracted firm rather than take the instruction on a Public Access basis.

-How do I instruct a direct access family barrister through Clerk&Counsel?
+How do I instruct a direct access family barrister through Clerk and Counsel?

 +